Taritsyn/WebMarkupMin/nuget/WebMarkupMin.AspNet4.Mvc/readme.txt

    =============
    RELEASE NOTES
    =============
-   Now the `CompressContentAttribute` action filter can be applied to the controllers.
+   Fixed a bug “Filtering is not allowed.”, that caused by joint usage of the WebMarkupMin's action filters and the nopCommerce's widgets.

    =============
    DOCUMENTATION